The Crystal Furnace

 II

 TERRY LET ABELARD COUNT THE MONEY the gang had scraped together over the last few weeks because he was their unofficial bookkeeper, but also because Abelard wasn’t like the rest of them.
-Having come from an upper-middle class family that lived in a three-storey house in Riverdale Heights, and his father a chartered accountant to boot, Terry figured counting money must have run through the family bloodline, and being leader of the gang meant giving his friends jobs they were suited for, like with Randolph, who was as reliable a runner as they came.
-So when they decided to spend a little of their hard-earned bounty to acquire provisions like five-cent Hubba-Bubba gum, Randolph was the right guy for the job, because he was quick and did not mess up any orders, and always came back with right amount of change.
+Having come from an upper-middle-class family that lived in a three-storey house in Riverdale Heights—his father a chartered accountant to boot—Terry figured counting money must have run through the family bloodline, and being leader of the gang meant giving his friends jobs they were suited for.
+Randolph, for instance, was as reliable a runner as they came.
+So when they decided to spend a little of their hard-earned bounty on provisions like five-cent Hubba Bubba gum, Randolph was the right guy for the job, because he was quick, never messed up an order, and always came back with the correct amount of change.

-In the dreary unfinished basement of the Roses house there was an old octopus-like McClary furnace that acted as the official treasury for the array of coins the gang had gathered from allowances, pickpocketing, and sheer dumb chance.
-There were so many dents, cavities, and indentations in the old McClary “Crystal” furnace, that it made hiding the gang’s purse a cinch.
-Terry had even taken to the habit of scattering the coins in seven different directions amidst the furnace for “security purposes,” as he called it.
-One time Abelard had caught Terry in the midst of one his finicky shuffling deposits and decided to interrupt him when he knew Terry was not to be disturbed while in the pit with the octopus.
+In the dreary, unfinished basement of the Roses’ house there was an old, octopus-like McClary furnace that acted as the official treasury for the array of coins the gang had gathered from allowances, pickpocketing, and sheer dumb chance.
+There were so many dents and cavities in the old McClary “Crystal” furnace that hiding the gang’s purse was a cinch.
+Terry had even taken to scattering the coins in seven different directions throughout the furnace for “security purposes,” as he called it.
+One time, Abelard caught Terry in the midst of one of his finicky shuffling deposits and decided to interrupt him, even though he knew Terry was not to be disturbed while down in the pit with the octopus.

 “Mind your own business, Poindexter,” Terry said.
-“You might know a thing or two about counting money, but you don’t know anything about guarding it,” he angrily added, while peeking at Abelard from behind one of the octopus’ large round ducts with the galvanized housing to make sure he was not being spied on, and Abelard begrudgingly took him at his word, which is what the gang usually did with Terry, despite the occasional challenge or two.
+“You might know a thing or two about counting money, but you don’t know anything about guarding it,” he added angrily, peeking at Abelard from behind one of the octopus’s large round ducts with its galvanized housing to make sure he was not being spied on.
+Abelard begrudgingly took him at his word, which is what the gang usually did with Terry, despite the occasional challenge or two.

-Lavinia had come up with the bright idea of changing the coins into paper money during her last visit and Terry thought that was bang-up thinking, so Terry collected all the coins from the hollows of the octopus-shaped furnace, and the gang made a collective trip to Don’s Milk on Munro to make the monetary exchange, but Don, a second-generation Korean who had inherited the convenience store from his father, was sick and tired of the neighbourhood kid’s many coming and goings, and of being constantly on the look-out for them stealing, even though that hardly ever happened, denied them the currency swap, full-stop, especially since they had not even committed to buying anything during this particular stopover.
+Lavinia had come up with the bright idea of changing the coins into paper money during her last visit, and Terry thought that was bang-up thinking.
+So he collected all the coins from the hollows of the octopus-shaped furnace, and the gang made a collective trip to Don’s Milk on Munro to make the exchange.
+But Don—a second-generation Korean who had inherited the convenience store from his father—was sick and tired of the neighbourhood kids’ many comings and goings and of constantly being on the lookout for them stealing, even though that hardly ever happened, and he denied them the currency swap, full stop, especially since they had not committed to buying anything during that particular stopover.

 “We don’t want change, we want money,” replied Heloise.

-Most of the gang had already been to King’s Park with their parents, but it was a big deal for Terry to go with his friends, and with his friends only, and for the gang to pay their own way, that was important too.
-Terry’s parents had never taken him or Caleb to King’s Park, so he had never had the expansive feeling the others had of being able to order the trifecta of a burger, fries, and milkshake in one fell swoop.
-Thirty dollars would cover seven “King” combos.
-One for himself, Abelard, Aeneas, Caleb, Heloise, Lavinia, and Randolph.
-This was Terry’s grand plan for the summer and everyone decided to tag along.
+Most of the gang had already been to King’s Park with their parents, but it was a big deal for Terry to go with his friends—and with his friends only—and for the gang to pay their own way.
+That was important, too.
+Terry’s parents had never taken him or Caleb to King’s Park, so he had never had the expansive feeling the others did of being able to order the trifecta of a burger, fries, and milkshake in one fell swoop.
+Thirty dollars would cover seven King combos: one for himself, Abelard, Aeneas, Caleb, Heloise, Lavinia, and Randolph.
+This was Terry’s grand plan for the summer, and everyone decided to tag along.

-Through prudent gathering and disciplined spending, they had amassed twenty-four dollars in only four-weeks time, which was a lifetime to some children his own age, and they were now a only a stone’s throw from dining at the court of the King.
+Through prudent gathering and disciplined spending, they had amassed twenty-four dollars in only four weeks, which was a lifetime to some children their age, and they were now only a stone’s throw from dining at the court of the King.
 Perseverance was key.
-But Terry knew the gang was growing restless for a little adventure and being a good leader meant knowing when to push and when to pull.
+But Terry knew the gang was growing restless for a little adventure, and being a good leader meant knowing when to push and when to pull.

-“Seven Chupa-Chups will cost about seventy-cents, bringing the purse down to twenty-three dollars,” Terry said, which was hurtful in the short term, but in the longview, paper money was more legitimate than coin, and would motivate the gang over the last hump towards their final goal.
+“Seven Chupa Chups will cost about seventy cents, bringing the purse down to twenty-three dollars,” Terry said.
+It was hurtful in the short term, but in the long view, paper money was more legitimate than coin and would motivate the gang over the last hump toward their final goal.

-“Make the deal,” said Aeneas, and Terry agreed, and when those two agreed, usually everybody else agreed too.
+“Make the deal,” said Aeneas, and Terry agreed.
+When those two agreed, usually everybody else did too.

 III